Realization of tropical curves in abelian surfaces: Deformations to general fibers

-Note that the pull back of the set of functions $\{G_{ij, 0}\}$ to $C_0$ is the set of transition functions for the normal sheaf of $\varphi_0$.
-Thus, the lemma shows that the set of functions $\{\nu_{ij, n+1}\}$, when pulled back to $C_0$, behaves as a \v{C}ech 1-cocycle with values in the normal sheaf of $\varphi_0$.
-Note that away from the nodes, the usual normal sheaf and the log normal sheaf are canonically identified.
-By construction, the \v{C}ech 1-cocycle $\{\nu_{ij, n+1}\}$ is the obstruction cocycle to deforming $\varphi_n$ to a map over $\Bbb C[t]/t^{n+2}$ (see \cite{Kodaira_Spencer_Semiregularity_1959}).
+Note that the pullback of the set of functions $\{G_{ij, 0}\}$ to $C_0$ is the set of transition functions for the normal sheaf of $\varphi_0$.
+When $\varphi_0$ is an immersion, the normal sheaf of $\varphi_0$ and the log normal sheaf of $\varphi_0$ are isomorphic.
+Thus, the lemma implies that the pullback of $\{\nu_{ij, n+1}\}$ to $C_0$ behaves as a \v{C}ech 1-cocycle with values in the log normal sheaf of $\varphi_0$.
+By construction, the \v{C}ech 1-cocycle $\{\nu_{ij, n+1}\}$ represents the obstruction to deforming $\varphi_n$ to a map over $\Bbb C[t]/(t^{n+2})$ (see \cite[Theorem 1]{Kodaira_Spencer_Semiregularity_1959} and Proposition \ref{prop:locallifts} below).